MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-TeamChannel.md

 # Get-TeamChannel

 ## SYNOPSIS
-Get the channels hosted by a team.
+This cmdlet supports retrieving channels hosted by a team.

 ## SYNTAX
 ```